Kilwinning

-Kilwinning (/kɪlˈwɪnɪŋ/, Kilwinnin; Cill D’Fhinnein) is a town in North Ayrshire, Scotland.
-It is on the River Garnock, north of Irvine, about 21 mi southwest of Glasgow.
+Kilwinning (/kɪlˈwɪnɪŋ/, Kilwinnin; Cill D’Fhinnein) is a Town in North Ayrshire, Scotland.
+It is located on the banks of the River Garnock in Ayrshire, west/central Scotland, about 21 mi southwest of Glasgow.
+Kilwinning's neighbours are the coastal towns of Stevenston to the west and Irvine to the south while inland lies Dalry to the north.
 It is known as "The Crossroads of Ayrshire".
 Kilwinning was also a Civil Parish.
 The 2001 Census recorded the town as having a population of 15,908.

 The estimated population in 2016 was 16,460.

 History

+Kilwinning dates back to the 8th century.
+The Kilwinning Community Archaeology Project carried out a dig in Kilwinning Abbey in 2010, which revealed much about the life of the people in the area during the medieval period.

 According to John Hay, once the headmaster of the parish school in Kilwinning, "North Ayrshire has a history of religion stretching back to the very beginning of missionary enterprise in Scotland.
 The Celtic Christians or Culdees of the period of St Columba and St Mungo found here, in this part of Scotland, a fertile field for the propagation of the faith.
 Kilmarnock, Kilbride, Kilbirnie, are all, like Kilwinning, verbal evidence of the existence of 'Cillean' or cells of the Culdee or Celtic Church."